Micro-optimizing progsbase code is done separately from the implementation itself. This article explains how this works.

 Micro-optimizations are different.
 They take the same basic algorithm, but makes it more efficient by reducing memory consumption of its parts, or performing parts of the algorithm in specialized instructions.

-Let's se how this works by looking at an example.
+Let's now look at how micro-optimizations works in progsbase by looking at an example.

 Each entry of an UTF-8 array is actually in the range 0-255.
 Progsbase does not offer a type of specifically that size.
 However, many programming languages do.